bigjohnson/axis_2120_curl/README.md

 curl -X POST -d "do_relay=on&servermanager_do=set_variables" -u "root:password" "http://192.168.2.228/this_server/ServerManager.srv"

-This is really counterintuitive but work I test it with a multimeter...
+This is really counterintuitive but work, I test it with a multimeter...

 And a bonus ffplay view command: